ShahinVI/GEN-AI-GPT-Google-Cloud-Automated-Email-Processing/README.md

     ```

 2. Create a **Telegram Bot** and obtain the API token and your user ID.
-    a.
-Communicate with father bot on telegram to create your bot.
+    - Communicate with father bot on telegram to create your bot.
-    b. after creating your bot start a chat with it.
+    - after creating your bot start a chat with it.
-    c. go to the following link after adjusting it to find your user ID. "https://api.telegram.org/bot<YourBotToken>/getUpdates"
+    - go to the following link after adjusting it to find your user ID. "https://api.telegram.org/bot<YourBotToken>/getUpdates"